-The board of directors of GRUMA is in charge of approving the changes of auditors, with the endorsement of the audit committee.
+The board of directors of GRUMA is in charge of approving the changes of auditors, with the endorsement of the Audit Committee.

-The services rendered to GRUMA during 2020 by the external auditors, different to those of audit, were:
+The services rendered to GRUMA during 2021 by the external auditors, different to those of audit, were:

 - Transfer pricing studies for tax purposes.

 - Review of Federal and State taxes, general tax consultations and other tax advice.

-- Audit procedures required to comply with several regulatory certifications.
+- Service of validation of the Labor Reform joint and several obligation, as well as the analysis and evaluation of the reform.

-- Stage construction for portfolio recovery.
+- IMSS and INFONAVIT opinion for 2021.

-- Others
+- Others.